sosy-lab/sv-witnesses/README-GraphML.md

 The description of the termination witness format required by CPAchecker and how to validate and construct termination witnesses with CPAchecker can be found [here](termination/README.md).
 Currently, only violation witnesses are supported.

 Ultimate Automizer supports termination witnesses as specified by this document.
 No additional information is necessary.
 The extensions specified in [the termination witness format required by CPAchecker](termination/README.md) will not lead to rejections, but are currently not used.
-Currently, Ultimate Automizer supports only violation witnesses.
+Ultimate Automizer supports correctness and violation witnesses for termination, although there is currently no way to specify ranking functions.

 ## Validating Violation Witnesses